** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 RecordIdentifier.NumberFieldIdentifier + 3.5

-Subtraction ( - ) - Subtracts the second operand from the first..
+Subtraction ( - ) This operator subtracts the second operand from the first.

 NumberFieldA - NumberFieldB